-The Business Degree Program fulfills Higher Learning Commission Criteria by providing evidence of student learning, faculty engagement that encourages quality teaching, and effective assessment of the student learning process.
+The Business Technology Degree Program fulfills Higher Learning Commission Criteria by providing evidence of student learning, faculty engagement that encourages quality teaching, and effective assessment of the student learning process.
 Instructors in the Business & Information Systems division consistently review assessment tools and methods and revise those tools and methods, when necessary, to provide the most accurate assessment data possible.
-To measure the two outcomes specific to the Business Degree Program course embedded assessment is the foremost method utilized.
+To measure the two outcomes specific to the Business Technology Degree Program course embedded assessment is the foremost method utilized.
 In the Business & Information Systems division, instructors used pre-tests and post-tests as tools to obtain assessment data.
-Faculty members regularly review and change pretest and post-test questions when necessary.
-The division has changed several books in several classes and updated the assessment tools at that time or as needed during this review period.
-For example, during the past year Business & Information System faculty members have reviewed the pre-tests and post-tests in Financial Accounting, Managerial Accounting, Introduction to Microcomputers, Human Relations, Microeconomics, Macroeconomics, Small Business Management, Business Ethics, and Business Statistics.
+Faculty members regularly review and change pre-test and post-test questions as necessary.
+The division changed several books in several classes and updated the assessment tools as needed during this review period.
+For example, during the past year Business & Information System faculty members have reviewed the pre-tests and post-tests in Financial Accounting, Managerial Accounting, Introduction to Microcomputers, Human Relations, Microeconomics, Macroeconomics, Small Business Management, Business Ethics, Business Statistics, Word, Excel, and Access.
 As a result, instructors have rewritten, replaced, or deleted some of the existing questions.
-This process illustrates that the Business Degree Program fulfills academic priorities such as improving the assessment of student learning and striving for instructional quality as emphasized in the 2012-13 SSC Institutional Degree Completion and Academic Plan.
+This process illustrates that the Business Technology Degree Program fulfills academic priorities such as improving the assessment of student learning and striving for instructional quality as emphasized in the 2012-13 SSC Institutional Degree Completion and Academic Plan.

 Instructors calculate student score improvements from pre-test to post-test for every class every semester.
-While pre-tests and post-tests only assess improvements in a sampling of course objectives, the fact that all courses in the Business & Information System areas show improvement verifies that student learning is taking place and that outcomes specific to the business degree program are being met.
+While pre-tests and post-tests only assess improvements in a sampling of course objectives, the fact that all courses in the Business & Information System division show improvement verifies that student learning takes place and that outcomes specific to the